-Adults (age s 26-59) must meet the criteria in either (a) or (b) below: а.
-They are unse 0 Homeless or at risk of becoming homeless; 0 Involved in the criminal justice system (i.e., jail, probation, parole); or 0 Frequent users of hospital and/or emergency room services as the primary resource for mental health treatment.
-These individuals are identified subsequent to being placed on an involuntary hold (W&IC 5150). b. - erserved and at risk of: Homelessness; Involvement in the criminal justice system (i.e., jail, probation, parole); or 3.
-Institutionalization (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility). s (ages 60 and older) must meet the criteria in either (a) or (b) below: а.
-They are unse 1.
+Adults (ages 26-59) must meet the criteria in either (a) or (b) below: They are unserved and: a.
+Homeless or at risk of becoming homeless; Involved in the criminal justice system (i.e., jail, probation, parole); or Frequent users of hospital and/or emergency room services as the primary resource for mental health treatment.
+These individuals are identified subsequent to being placed on an involuntary hold (W&IC 5150).
+They are underserved and at risk of: b.
+1. Homelessness; 2.
+Involvement in the criminal justice system (i.e., jail, probation, parole); or 3.
+Institutionalization (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility).
+Older Adults (ages 60 and older) must meet the criteria in either (a) or (b) below: They are unserved and: 1.
 Experiencing a reduction in personal and/or community functioning; 2.
-Homeless; 2.
-3. Homeless; At risk of becoming homeless; 2.
-3. Homeless; At risk of becoming homeless; At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for 2.
-3. 4.
-Homeless; At risk of becoming homeless; At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); 2.
-3. 4.
-Homeless; At risk of becoming homeless; At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); At risk for out-of-home care (i.e., nursing home, assisted living facility, board and 2.
-3. 4.
-5. Homeless; At risk of becoming homeless; At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); At risk for out-of-home care (i.e., nursing home, assisted living facility, board and care); or 2.
-3. 4.
-Homeless; At risk of becoming homeless; At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); At risk for out-of-home care (i.e., nursing home, assisted living facility, board and care); or At risk of becoming frequent users of hospital and/or emergency room services 2.
-3. 4.
-5. Homeless; At risk of becoming homeless; At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); At risk for out-of-home care (i.e., nursing home, assisted living facility, board and care); or At risk of becoming frequent users of hospital and/or emergency room services as the primary resource for mental health treatment.
-These individuals are 2.
-3. 4.
-5. 6.
-Homeless; At risk of becoming homeless; At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); At risk for out-of-home care (i.e., nursing home, assisted living facility, board and care); or At risk of becoming frequent users of hospital and/or emergency room services as the primary resource for mental health treatment.
+Homeless; 3.
+At risk of becoming homeless; 4.
+At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); 5.
+At risk for out-of-home care (i.e., nursing home, assisted living facility, board and 6.
+At risk of becoming frequent users of hospital and/or emergency room services as the primary resource for mental health treatment.
 These individuals are identified subsequent to being placed on an involuntary hold (W&IC 5150). b.
-2. 3.
-4. 5.
-Homeless; At risk of becoming homeless; At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); At risk for out-of-home care (i.e., nursing home, assisted living facility, board and care); or At risk of becoming frequent users of hospital and/or emergency room services as the primary resource for mental health treatment.
-These individuals are identified subsequent to being placed on an involuntary hold (W&IC 5150). erserved and:
+They are underserved and: 1.
+At risk of becoming homeless; 2.
+At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); 3.
+At risk for out-of-home care (i.e., nursing home, assisted living facility, board and care);

-- At risk of becoming institutionalized (i.e., jail, psychiatric hospital, Institute for Mental Disease, Skilled Nursing Facility); - 3.
-At risk for out-of-home care (i.e., nursing home, assisted living facility, board and care); - Frequent users of hospital and/or emergency room services as the primary resource for mental health treatment.
+- 4. Frequent users of hospital and/or emergency room services as the primary resource for mental health treatment.
 These individuals are identified subsequent to being placed on an involuntary hold (W&IC 5150); or - 5.
 Involved in the criminal justice system (i.e., jail, probation, parole).